roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  ************

  (Author's Note: Coming up next on 'You Couldn't Handle Me'... you just have to wonder what Tanya would think about Tom's new girlfriend?)
-Report_Story #1